 - Typhoon season is between May and November.
 Monitor regional weather forecasts and local media.
 Plan accordingly and follow the instructions of local authorities.
 See

 You may require a full visa for travel to China, even as a tourist.
 Transit visas (issued on arrival) are available for some short visits.
 If you require a full visa, you must obtain this visa prior to travel.

 The website of the

-Embassy of the People's Republic of China in Australia has detailed visa information for Australians planning travel to China.
-For foreigners already travelling or residing in China, all visa queries should be directed to the Foreigners Entry and Exit Administration Section of the local Public Security Bureau.
+Embassy of the People's Republic of China in Australia has detailed information on the eligibility of Australians for various visa types.
+For foreigners already travelling or residing in China, all visa queries should be directed to the Foreigners Entry and Exit Administration Section of the local Public Security Bureau (PSB).

-Embassy or consulate of China for the most up to date information.
+Embassy or Consulate of China for up-to-date information.

 Travel to Hong Kong and Macau